jferson1089/Project1-Portfolio-Site/project-worksheet.md

  #### Hamburger Menu
 -https://codepen.io/fgregorydfw/pen/XBKVwg
 -I would like to implement a similiar design for my hamburger menu.
-This one is responsive to screen size
+This one is responsive to screen size -This section required alot of the same styling due to the border radius curved effect coming out then sizing to the box.
+I really liked this style.
+Changes original colors and fonts.
+-Used a similair span element in h1 tag thought it looked very clean and precise compared to original header layout.

 ## Code Snippet